 There are two second-year courses in Geology: GLG 201 held in the first semester and GLG 202 in the second semester.
 Credit for each course may be obtained separately and, in addition, an aggregate mark of at least 50% will be deemed to be equivalent to the year-long course GLG 2, provided that a candidate obtains the required sub-minimum in each component.
 No supplementary examinations will be offered for either course.
-Practical reports, essays, seminars, class tests, and field course reports collectively comprise the class mark, which forms part of the final mark.
+Practical reports, essays, seminars, class tests, and field course reports may contribute to the class mark, which forms part of the final mark.

-GLG 1 is required before a student may register for GLG 201 and attendance in GLG201 is required before a student may register for GLG202.
-CHE 101 is required and at least one other appropriate first year semester course chosen from amongst those offered in the departments of Chemistry, Mathematics and Physics.
+The GLG 1 credit is required before a student may register for GLG 2 courses.
+Attendance in GLG201 and a valid DP certificate are required for a student to register for GLG 202.
+Credits in CHE 101 and at least one other appropriate first year semester course in Chemistry, Mathematics or Physics are required.
 Permission may be granted to repeat these courses concurrently with GLG 201 and GLG 202.